Britain’s Living Legacy of Racism and Prejudice: A Narrative and Review of Policy Recommendations

 This article is responding in depth to the cultural questioning which has emerged through the Black Lives Matter movement especially with regards to the xenophobic discrimination of the Windrush scandal which is an act of vandalism on the institutions of democracy and the outright atrocity of the latest in a long history of incidents illustrated by how George Floyd, a black American man was killed during an arrest (allegedly for a counterfeit $20 bill) when, Derek Chauvin, a white police officer, knelt on his neck for nearly eight minutes.

 The written piece is long with various subheadings and videos which supplement and illustrate some aspects of the issues which are at large.
 It has been important to me to take time over this and give it the respect and space it deserves.
+It is important to know about the histories which are active in the political structures of Britain today so that the contradictions can be understood and made plain in critical conversations about any placatory lip service.

 There is an ongoing danger of being involved in a complicity of silence and a conspiracy of inaction from those who are not directly affected by these issues of racism and prejudice, if by dint of nothing else but embarrassment that this happens.
 A reflective and caring world is a better world for everyone, and although it is uncomfortable to engage in awarenesses of injustices, it is the right thing to do.
 Nobody should be scared of entering into a critical space, but, as it was pointed out to me, we should fear the avoidance of such a search for truth.